Chapter 1: The World at Stake

 Everybody remained silent.
 What their leader had proposed was absurd, the direct violation of the ordinances laid down so many generations ago.
 It was taboo.
 Unacceptable.
 The mayor sank back into his chair, depressed at the reaction.

 "Nevertheless," the researcher concluded, "We have successfully blocked the massive flow of Energy 14, and the huge amount of energy seems to be safe for now.
 The underground pockets have been temporarily sealed off.
-Our ZCID officers have already closed off the scene.
-The cover story has concealed everything else."
+Our ZCID officers have already confined the scene.
+The cover story has concealed everything else.
+Everything is tightly under our control."

 The mayor nodded and signed the report, the conclusion to a brief yet fatal failure.
 The meeting was adjourned.
 His back hunched, the massive bull strode out of the office.
 He still had much to do to prepare for his resignation.

-But what the government didn't know was, the scientist had left out something.
-A brief sentence at the end of the report, one of great importance that the followers of Dr. Schiff had no intention of anybody else finding out.
+The scientist had left out something, something that the government had no inkling of whatsoever.
 It had been deliberately concealed, destined to be the greatest secret of Zootopia for the following half century.

-Unbeknownst to anybody else, save for the research team, the gigantic amount of E14 released at the facility, under such strenuous pressure, had actually punched a hole into the space-time continuum, a rift in space-time matter.
-It was the lone secret of the city, shrouded in the darkness only revealed to the few whose only intention was to take advantage of it.
-The scientists could imagine a whole new world, full of resources somewhere far into the future.
+Unbeknownst to anybody else, the gigantic amount of E14 released at the facility, under such strenuous pressure, had actually punched a hole into the space-time continuum.
+A few of the scientists even suggested the exciting possibility it could lead to another time, another dimension.
+It was the lone secret of the city shrouded in darkness, only revealed to the few whose only intention was to take advantage of it.
+The scientists could imagine a whole new world, full of resources, somewhere far into the future.
 Their only job was to decipher the weakness, to release so much energy at once again that the wormhole could be utilized, the tool to send their personnel anywhere they wanted.

 A stout leopard walked up to him, saluting stiffly.

-"The Mayor has approved of ZERB (Zootopia Energy Research Bureau) Do you wish to confirm commencement of the Project?"
+"The new mayor has approved of ZERB (Zootopia Energy Research Bureau) Do you wish to confirm commencement of the Project?"

 The answer was swift.